rvagg/iamap/README.md

 * A bucket is an array of two elements, the first being a `key` of type `Buffer` and the second a `value` or whatever type has been provided in `set()` operations for this `IAMap`.
-* A link is an Object with a single key `'link'` whose value is of the type provided by the backing store in `save()` operations.
+* A link is an object of the type that the backing store provides upon `save()` operations and can be identified with `isLink()` calls.

+Buckets and links are differentiated by their "kind": a bucket is an array while a link is a "link" kind as dictated by the backing store.
+We use `Array.isArray()` and `store.isLink()` to perform this differentiation.

 **Return value**  _(`Object`)_: An object representing the internal state of this local `IAMap` node, including its links to child nodes if any.